planet-ethereum/ethbase/README.md

 1. Devloper which requires event handling logic, estimates the gas required for executing his callback function.
 Then calls the `addEntry` and lists:
-   * which event he is intrested in
+   * which event he is interested in
    * which callback function should be invoked upon recieving that event.
    * Funds as he see fit to invoke the callback function.
      * Those should include (the invokation gas + a bounty to incentivize miners to publish events mined) * initial number of times he wishes that eventHandling to take place.